Delors/Lectures/ds-introduction/folien.en.rst

         .. remark::

-            Computing with GPUs as such, i. e. with 2-GPUs vs. 4-GPUs, leads to a lower speedup, as the serial part of the attack is even more important.
+            Computing with GPUs as such, i. e. with 2-GPUs vs. 4-GPUs, leads to a lower speedup, as the serial part of the attack is more important.